serodriguez68/clean-architecture/part-5-architecture.md

 to allow us to decide on this **later** without having to re-build the whole system.

+Note that as the decoupling mode becomes more strict, things like component communication, testing and developing a new features become much harder.
+We should move to stricter decoupling *only* if it is really needed.

 #### The pitfall of micro-services by default

-It has become increasingly popular for teams to default to micro-services since day 1 a project.
+It has become increasingly popular for teams to default to micro-services* since day 1 a project.

-Dealing with distributed systems and network service boundaries is difficult.
+Dealing with distributed systems and network service boundaries is very difficult.
 This is a waste of effort and resources when there is no good reason to have two uses cases running in different services.